1.) Claim & Optimize Your Online Business Listings

 14.)
 Update Your Website

 Your website is your first chance at a good impression in many cases.
 Old, blurry photos or outdated content can dispirit a motivated golfer in a few seconds flat.
 An even worse offense is to have a website that doesn’t format well on mobile devices or is difficult to navigate.
-By giving your website a refresh using a responsive design, or even just updating photos and addition drone footage can help bring the “WOW” aspect your website needs to impress new customers.
+By giving your website a refresh using a responsive design, or even just updating photos and additional drone footage can help bring the “WOW” aspect your website needs to impress new customers.

 Side Note: Be mindful of ADA laws and what it might take to update your website to be accessible to those using screen readers.